THE LEADERSHIP PROJECT

 I'm Kelly Gerling, and I've got a question for you:

-To what extent does your organization
+How well does your organization

-practice the values you believe in?
+actually practice the values you believe in?

 If you have an interest in moving your organization